FuturePresentLabs/landing/content/services.md

 ---

-### Precision CNC Machining Services {#cnc}
+### CNC machining services {#cnc}

-#### From CAD to Component with Speed and Accuracy

-Our state-of-the-art machine shop in Seattle is built for agility and precision.
-We empower our clients to move quickly without sacrificing quality, providing the critical manufacturing support needed to bring innovative products to market.

-**Rapid Prototyping:** Quickly validate your designs with functional, high-fidelity prototypes.
-We specialize in turning your concepts into tangible parts in days, not weeks, dramatically shortening your development cycle.

-**Small-Batch Production:** Perfect for low-to-medium volume runs, we provide consistent, high-quality production parts without the long lead times or high costs of large-scale manufacturing.

-**Multi-Axis CNC Milling & Turning:** Our capabilities include 3 and 4-axis milling and CNC lathe work to produce complex geometries and intricate features with exceptional precision.

-#### Materials Expertise
-We have extensive experience machining a wide variety of materials:

-- **Aluminum:** 6061, 7075, MIC-6
-- **Steel:** Stainless (303, 304, 316), Alloy Steel (4130, 4140)
-- **Engineering Plastics:** Delrin, PEEK, Nylon, Polycarbonate
-- **Composites:** Carbon Fiber, G-10/FR-4, Fiberglass
+We run one 4-axis mill and one CNC lathe focused on prototypes and short-run parts.
+Materials we regularly keep on hand include 6061, 7075, stainless, tool steel, Delrin, and other engineering plastics.
+Every job ships with simple measurement notes so you know what we checked.

 ---

-### Mechatronics Consulting Services {#mecha}
+### Mechatronics &amp; embedded support {#mecha}
-#### Expert Engineering to Power Your Product

-We are more than a machine shop; we are an engineering partner.
-Our consulting services provide strategic and technical expertise to solve your most difficult challenges.

-**System Design & Integration:** Robust mechatronic systems combining mechanics, electronics, and software.

-**Automation & Robotics:** Custom robotic systems for manufacturing, testing, and R&D.

-**Embedded Systems & Electronics:** PCB design, firmware development (C/C++, Python), IoT solutions.

-**R&D and Feasibility:** Proof-of-concepts, technical validation, and development roadmaps.
+Need firmware tweaks, harnesses, or test rigs alongside the machined parts?
+We can help with quick firmware flashes, data capture, and bench fixtures so you aren’t chasing separate vendors.

 ---

+### Tooling, fixtures, and 3D printing

+We keep two engineering-grade printers online for workholding, assembly aids, and lightweight fixtures.
+When a machined plate or carbon-filled print will save time on the next build, we include it.

+---

+### Engagement options

+- **Project-based machining:** Send CAD or prints; we’ll program, machine, inspect, and ship.
+- **Hands-on partner:** Keep us in the loop on firmware and test, and we’ll jump on calls or Slack as work progresses.
+- **Sustaining support:** Hold recurring slots on the mill or lathe for ongoing hardware programs.

+---

 {{< contact header="Let's Build Your Next Project" body="Ready to get started?
-Whether you need a single prototype or a comprehensive design and manufacturing partner, we're ready to help.">}}
+Whether you need a prototype, short-run machining, or supporting fixtures, we’re ready to help." >}}